skotzko/mixpanel-event-queue/README.md

 ## Description
 Provides an event-queueing wrapper for the Mixpanel JS API to ensure tracking calls are safe regardless of when they happen in relation to page / external JS library loading.

-### Why use this?
+## Why use this?
-The minified Mixpanel library is ~25.5kb gzipped and can take up to a few seconds after browser `startFetch` to be fully loaded and available for handling event / tracking calls.
+The minified Mixpanel library is ~25.5K gzipped and can take several seconds after browser `startFetch` to be fully loaded and available for handling event / tracking calls.
+There is lag and risk of fetch failures with any external resource.

 Many analytics services (e.g. Google Analytics, KISSmetrics) stub out an array which acts as a queue while the tracking library loads.
-The Mixpanel JS API does not natively provide this functionality, and I wanted it to ensure that my tracking calls would not (a) lose data and (b) throw JS errors if the library was not yet loaded.
+The Mixpanel JS API does not natively provide this functionality, and I wanted it to ensure that my tracking calls would not (a) lose data and (b) throw errors if I made calls before the library was loaded.

-This wrapper aims to extend the Mixpanel JS library with this functionality.
+The MEQ wrapper aims to extend the core Mixpanel JS library with this functionality.

 ## Overview
-If one doesn't already exist, MEQ creates an event queue and pushes events into this queue if the Mixpanel API is not yet fully loaded.
+MEQ creates an event queue (if one does not already exist) and pushes events into this queue while the Mixpanel API is not yet fully loaded.

 Mixpanel provides a callback hook when the library is laoded, which you need to set up to call `_meq.flush()`.
 This will flush the event queue to the underlying Mixpanel library in same order the events came into the queue.

-After the Mixpanel library is loaded, any calls into MEQ will bypass the queue flow straight into Mixpanel's own API.
+After the Mixpanel library is loaded, any calls into MEQ will bypass the queue and flow straight into Mixpanel's own API.

 ## Installation
 1. Clone this repo